gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 ### Port interface

-There are two types of ports in gem5: master ports and slave ports.
+There are two types of ports in gem5: request ports and response ports.
 Whenever you implement a memory object, you will implement at least one of these types of ports.
-To do this, you create a new class that inherits from either `MasterPort` or `SlavePort` for master and slave ports, respectively.
-Master ports send requests (and receive response), and slave ports receive requests (and send responses).
+To do this, you create a new class that inherits from either `RequestPort` or `ResponsePort` for request and response ports, respectively.
+Request ports send requests (and receive response), and response ports receive requests (and send responses).

-The figure below outlines the simplest interaction between a master and slave port.
+The figure below outlines the simplest interaction between a request and response port.
 This figure shows the interaction in timing mode.
-The other modes are much simpler and use a simple callchain between the master and the slave.
+The other modes are much simpler and use a simple callchain between the requestor and the responder.

-![Simple master-slave interaction when both can accept the request and the response.](/_pages/static/figures/master_slave_1.png)
+![Simple request-response interaction when both can accept the request and the response.](/_pages/static/figures/requestor_responder_1.png)

 As mentioned above, all of the port interfaces require a `PacketPtr` as a parameter.
 Each of these functions (`sendTimingReq`, `recvTimingReq`, etc.), accepts a single parameter, a `PacketPtr`.
 This packet is the request or response to send or receive.

-To send a request packet, the master calls `sendTimingReq`.
-In turn, (and in the same callchain), the function `recvTimingReq` is called on the slave with the same `PacketPtr` as its sole parameter.
+To send a request packet, the requestor calls `sendTimingReq`.
+In turn, (and in the same callchain), the function `recvTimingReq` is called on the responder with the same `PacketPtr` as its sole parameter.

 The `recvTimingReq` has a return type of `bool`.
-This boolean return value is directly returned to the calling master.
-A return value of `true` signifies that the packet was accepted by the slave.
-A return value of `false`, on the other hand, means that the slave was unable to accept and the request must be retried sometime in the future.
+This boolean return value is directly returned to the calling requestor.
+A return value of `true` signifies that the packet was accepted by the responder.
+A return value of `false`, on the other hand, means that the responder was unable to accept and the request must be retried sometime in the future.

-In the figure above, first, the master sends a timing request by calling `sendTimingReq`, which in turn calls `recvTimingResp`.
-The slave, returns true from `recvTimingReq`, which is returned from the call to `sendTimingReq`.
-The master continue executing, and the slave does whatever is necessary to complete the request (e.g., if it is a cache, it looks up the tags to see if there is a match to the address in the request).
+In the figure above, first, the requestor sends a timing request by calling `sendTimingReq`, which in turn calls `recvTimingResp`.
+The responder, returns true from `recvTimingReq`, which is returned from the call to `sendTimingReq`.
+The requestor continue executing, and the responder does whatever is necessary to complete the request (e.g., if it is a cache, it looks up the tags to see if there is a match to the address in the request).

-Once the slave completes the request, it can send a response to the master.
-The slave calls `sendTimingResp` with the response packet (this should be the same `PacketPtr` as the request, but it should now be a response packet).
-In turn, the master function `recvTimingResp` is called.
-The master's `recvTimingResp` function returns `true`, which is the return value of `sendTimingResp` in the slave.
+Once the responder completes the request, it can send a response to the requestor.
+The responder calls `sendTimingResp` with the response packet (this should be the same `PacketPtr` as the request, but it should now be a response packet).
+In turn, the request function `recvTimingResp` is called.
+The requestor's `recvTimingResp` function returns `true`, which is the return value of `sendTimingResp` in the responder.
 Thus, the interaction for that request is complete.

-Later in master-slave-example-section we will show the example code for these functions.
+Later, in the example section we will show the example code for these functions.

-It is possible that the master or slave is busy when they receive a request or a response.
-The figure below shows the case where the slave is busy when the original request was sent.
+It is possible that the requestor or responder is busy when they receive a request or a response.
+The figure below shows the case where the responder is busy when the original request was sent.

-![Simple master-slave interaction when the slave is busy](/_pages/static/figures/master_slave_2.png)
+![Simple requestor-responder interaction when the responder is busy](/_pages/static/figures/requestor_responder_2.png)

-In this case, the slave returns `false` from the `recvTimingReq` function.
-When a master receives false after calling `sendTimingReq`, it must wait until the its function `recvReqRetry` is executed.
-Only when this function is called is the master allowed to retry calling `sendTimingRequest`.
+In this case, the responder returns `false` from the `recvTimingReq` function.
+When a requestor receives false after calling `sendTimingReq`, it must wait until the its function `recvReqRetry` is executed.
+Only when this function is called is the requestor allowed to retry calling `sendTimingRequest`.
 The above figure shows the timing request failing once, but it could fail any number of times.
-Note: it is up to the master to track the packet that fails, not the slave.
-The slave *does not* keep the pointer to the packet that fails.
+Note: it is up to the requestor to track the packet that fails, not the responder.
+The responder *does not* keep the pointer to the packet that fails.

-Similarly, this figure shows the case when the master is busy at the time the slave tries to send a response.
-In this case, the slave cannot call `sendTimingResp` until it receives a `recvRespRetry`.
+Similarly, this figure shows the case when the requestor is busy at the time the responder tries to send a response.
+In this case, the responder cannot call `sendTimingResp` until it receives a `recvRespRetry`.

-![Simple master-slave interaction when the master is busy](/_pages/static/figures/master_slave_3.png)
+![Simple requestor-responder interaction when the requestor is busy](/_pages/static/figures/requestor_responder_3.png)

 Importantly, in both of these cases, the retry codepath can be a single call stack.
-For instance, when the master calls `sendRespRetry`, `recvTimingReq` can also be called in the same call stack.
+For instance, when the requestor calls `sendRespRetry`, `recvTimingReq` can also be called in the same call stack.
 Therefore, it is easy to incorrectly create an infinite recursion bug, or other bugs.
 It is important that before a memory object sends a retry, that it is